Harriniva Ltd customer register

 The processing of the personal data in the register is based on the customer relationship between private and corporate customers and Harriniva Ltd. Due to the customer relationship, data processing is based on a legitimate interest.

 The controller also processes customer data on the basis of an agreement between the controller and the data subject.
-This basis applies to the personal data which is collected from the data subject in connection with a room, table or program service reservation or for the purposes of charging such services.
+This applies to the personal data which is collected from the customers in connection of a hotel room or cabin reservation, restaurant, activity or reservation of any other service Harriniva Ltd. provides., or for the purposes of charging such services.

 When the data processing is based on a legitimate interest or an agreement, the data subject does not have to be asked for a separate consent to the processing.

 5. Purposes of personal data processing